kjm22002/E-Portfolio/README.md

 The portfolio website is designed to provide an overview of Kenneth's professional experience, education, skills, and projects.
 It is structured into several key sections:

 - **Home**: Introduction and welcome message.
-- **About**: Information about Kenneth, including his interests, background, and skills.
+- **About**: Information about Kenneth, including his interests, background, skills, and future plans or courses.
 - **Portfolio**: Showcase of projects, including descriptions and images.
 - **Contact**: Contact details and a form for reaching out.